Azure/bicep-types-az/generated/eventhub/microsoft.eventhub/2018-01-01-preview/types.md

 * **destination**: [Destination](#destination): Properties of Destination where capture will be stored.
 (Storage Account, Blob Names)
 * **enabled**: bool: A value that indicates whether capture description is enabled.
 * **encoding**: 'Avro' | 'AvroDeflate': Enumerates the possible values for the encoding format of capture description.
 Note: 'AvroDeflate' will be deprecated in New API Version
-* **intervalInSeconds**: int: The time window allows you to set the frequency with which the capture to Azure Blobs will happen, value should between 60 to 900 seconds
+* **intervalInSeconds**: int {minValue: 60, maxValue: 900}: The time window allows you to set the frequency with which the capture to Azure Blobs will happen, value should between 60 to 900 seconds
-* **sizeLimitInBytes**: int: The size window defines the amount of data built up in your Event Hub before an capture operation, value should be between 10485760 to 524288000 bytes
+* **sizeLimitInBytes**: int {minValue: 10485760, maxValue: 524288000}: The size window defines the amount of data built up in your Event Hub before an capture operation, value should be between 10485760 to 524288000 bytes
 * **skipEmptyArchives**: bool: A value that indicates whether to Skip Empty Archives

 ## ClusterProperties